minvws/nl-covid19-notification-app-coordination/architecture/International Interoperability.md

 This maps nicely on the proposal for the Federation Gateway from the e-health initiative.
 This gateway stores keys for all participating countries and adds 2 important fields:

 * The country of origin: which country (app) did the key come from.
-* The *regions of interest*: for which regions is the key relevant.
+* The *countries of interest*: for which countries is the key relevant.

-If a traveler from The Netherlands travels to Germany, then the *origin* is ‘NL’ and the *region of interest* is 'DE', so that when the Dutch person is tested positive for COVID-19, their key can be shared with Germany to notify people they have met during their stay.
+If a traveler from The Netherlands travels to Germany, then the *origin* is ‘NL’ and the *country of interest* is 'DE', so that when the Dutch person is tested positive for COVID-19, their key can be shared with Germany to notify people they have met during their stay.

 Mapping the country of interest on the above datasets, we get (for the example of a Dutch traveler to Germany) 4 keysets, marked **a** through **d** below: